 13 Traditional Egyptian Food Favorites Every Visitor Has To Try

-Fattah goes all the way back to ancient Egypt where it was served in big feasts, celebrations such as weddings and the birth of a new baby.
+Fattah goes all the way back to ancient Egypt where it was served in big feasts, and celebrations such as weddings or the birth of a new baby.

-Still today fattah is a main dish in the first day of the Islamic feast (Eid-al-adha).
-It is a combination of crispy bread, rice, meat and vinegar/tomato sauce.
+Still today, Fattah is a famous Egyptian dish in the first day of the Islamic feast (Eid-al-adha).
+It is a combination of crispy bread, rice, meat, and vinegar/tomato sauce.

 For special occasions, the meat used is lamb but on any other ordinary day beef is used.
 It’s also commonly seen eaten the Lebanese way with rotisserie chicken and tomaya.

-Although it’s a simple dish it is satisfying and you won’t be disappointed.
+Although it’s a simple dish, it is satisfying and you won’t be disappointed if you’re a meat lover.

 9. Feseekh